 | Visit website | Visit website |

-It’s actually difficult for me to accept that OpenRent now charge £50 extra for a Rightmove listing, but their decision to bin Zoopla to replace it with OnTheMarket was the final blow for me.
-It forced me to come to terms with the fact that I can no longer say OpenRent is the most attractive choice (and I never thought I’d say that) – it’s clearly Hello-Neighbour.
+It’s actually difficult for me to accept that OpenRent now charge £50 extra for a Rightmove listing.
+It forced me to come to terms with the fact that I can no longer say OpenRent is the most attractive choice (and I never thought I’d say that).

 Don’t get me wrong, OpenRent is still a fantastic service – I’m still a fan, and I’m still their affiliate partner, and I’m still happily promote them – and I have no doubt that their packages will do what it says on the tin – generate plenty of leads (but only after coughing-up £50 extra for the Rightmove listing).
 The platform they have built remains solid, bloated with plenty of thoughtful UX and useful tools.
 There’s definitely value in that, but whether it’s worth the extra £50 is debateable, especially since, from what I’ve heard, Hello-Neighbour’s landlord management console is also sweet as a nut.

-In any case, I’m not trying to pry away any fans – if they tick your boxes, you should absolutely continue using their service.
+In any case, I’m not trying to pry away any fans – if they still tick your boxes and tickle your pickle, you should absolutely continue using their service.

 But the reality is, their packages are objectively nowhere near as shiny as they used to be, which has resulted in other online letting agents, just like Hello-Neighbour, offering options that provide a whole lot more bang for your buck.

-Right, anywho, I’m done talking-up Hello-Neighbour like a used car salesman!
+Right, anywho, I’m done talking-up Hello-Neighbour like they cured smallpox and invented weekends.

 If you do end up using them, please drop a comment and share your experience.